 A Guide Dog is trained to lead, follow commands, ignore distractions, and even disobey a command that would put its human partner in danger.
 The human also must be trained on how to handle the dog and how to be a good leader of the team.
 A Hearing Dog is specially trained to alert its deaf owner to sounds we all take for granted.
 Unlike a Guide Dog that must be of a certain body size in order to lead a person, a Hearing Dog can be large or small, pure-bred or mixed breed.
 Many are shelter animals who are determined to have the intelligence and temperament to serve as a Hearing Dog.
 It is a perfect blending of needs - deaf individuals have the opportunity to live an independent life, and dogs who may literally die for lack of homes are given a purpose and owners that will love and care for them.
 Guide dogs and hearing dogs are living examples of the trust bond between human and animal.

-Over the past several weeks I have highlighted some of the eight finalists for this year’s Hero Dog Award, sponsored by the American Humane Association.
-“Axel” is nominated as a Service Dog, “Harley (the Puppy Mill Dog)” represents the Emerging Hero Dog category, “Glory” is an Arson Dog, “Dax” represents Law Enforcement Dogs, the Military Dog is a Marine veteran named Rambo; and a Pit Bull-mix known as “Hudson the Railroad Puppy” is a Therapy Dog.
+“Gander” is nominated as a Service Dog, “Hooch” represents the Emerging Hero Dog category, “Judge” is an Arson Dog, “K-9 Edo” represents Law Enforcement Dogs, the Military Dog is a combat veteran named Layka; and a Cairn Terrier-Yorkie mix named “Mango” is a Therapy Dog.

-The remaining two finalists represent the more commonly noticed service dogs.
+The remaining two finalists represent more commonly noticed service dogs.